 Slips, trips, and falls are common on construction sites in New York City.
 In fact, according to the Occupational Safety and Health Administration, slip, trip, and fall accidents are among the leading causes of construction workplace injuries.

 Many of these accidents are preventable.
-Whether it is an unstable walkway, debris, or unsafe conditions, a construction injury lawyer can help you recover damages from an accident that was not your fault.
+Whether it is an unstable walkway, debris, or unsafe conditions, a construction injury lawyer in New York can help you recover damages from a slip and fall accident at work that was not your fault.

 What Causes Most Slip, Trip, and Fall Accidents?